Who we are

 The specific data categories vary for each consultation or project.
 The data might include:

-- Information that you provide by filling in the About You section in a questionnaire.
-This information may include your postcode or borough, age range, gender, ethnicity, employment status, disability, or other personal information.
-We pride ourselves on reaching communities that are frequently excluded from consultation, so we ask for this information to know that we are hearing from a representative selection of the community.
-It also enables us to understand how views differ between sub-groups in the community.
+- We pride ourselves on reaching communities that are frequently excluded from consultation.
+For this reason, in the About You section of a questionnaire, we ask for information such as: your postcode or borough, age range, gender, ethnicity, employment status, disability, or other personal information.
+This way we can ensure that we are hearing from a representative selection of the community, as well as gauging an understanding on how views may differ between different sub-groups.

 - Information that you provide by filling in questions on a questionnaire, either online or paper, is recorded as anonymized survey data.
 Some of this information may be mandatory questions and some may be requested to be provided on a voluntary basis – the screens will always make it clear which is which and why.
 Except in project application forms, answers to survey questionnaires (both online and in person) are always kept separate (and un-connected) from any identifiable personal information.